 The most powerful technique, therefore, is simply to organize your code such that you have regular classes using newer APIs, but you do not load those classes on older devices.
-We will examine this technique later in this book.
+We will examine this technique in this next section, where we apply it to keeping our Honeycomb code separate from the rest of our application.